-- 18.1.
-Confidential paper records will be kept in a locked filing cabinet, drawer or safe, with restricted access. - 18.2.
-Confidential paper records will not be left unattended or in clear view anywhere with general access. - 18.3.
-Digital data is coded, encrypted or password-protected, both on a local hard drive and on a network drive that is regularly backed up off-site. - 18.4.
-Where data is saved on removable storage or a portable device, the device will be kept in a locked filing cabinet, drawer or safe when not in use. - 18.5.
-Memory sticks will not be used to hold personal information unless they are password-protected and fully encrypted. - 18.6.
-All electronic devices are password-protected to protect the information on the device in case of theft. - 18.7.
-Where possible, the school enables electronic devices to allow the remote blocking or deletion of data in case of theft. - 18.8.
-Staff and governors will not store / download school documents with personally identifiable information on their own personal electronic equipment e.g. laptops, tablets and smartphones.
-When using personal equipment to access personally identifiable information, documents will be accessed using secure remote-access or cloud-based options.

-- 18.9.
-All necessary members of staff are provided with their own secure login and password, and every computer regularly prompts users to change their password. - 18.10.
-Emails containing sensitive or confidential information are password-protected if there are unsecure servers between the sender and the recipient. - 18.11.
-Circular emails to parents are sent blind carbon copy (bcc), so email addresses are not disclosed to other recipients. - 18.12.
-When sending confidential information by fax, staff will always check that the recipient is correct before sending. - 18.13.
+- 19.1.
+Confidential paper records will be kept in a locked filing cabinet, drawer or safe, with restricted access. - 19.2.
+Confidential paper records will not be left unattended or in clear view anywhere with general access. - 19.3.
+Digital data is coded, encrypted or password-protected, both on a local hard drive and on a network drive that is regularly backed up off-site. - 19.4.
+Where data is saved on removable storage or a portable device, the device will be kept in a locked filing cabinet, drawer or safe when not in use. - 19.5.
+Memory sticks will not be used to hold personal information unless they are password-protected and fully encrypted. - 19.6.
+All electronic devices are password-protected to protect the information on the device in case of theft. - 19.7.
+Where possible, the school enables electronic devices to allow the remote blocking or deletion of data in case of theft. - 19.8.
+Staff and governors will not store/ download/ or synchronize school documents with personal data on it on to their own personal electronic equipment eg home PCs, laptops, tablets and smartphones.
+When using personal equipment to access personal data, documents will be accessed using secure remote-access or cloud-based options/ Microsoft Teams area etc. Staff should anonymise data shared with Governors/ others as necessary. - 19.9.
+All necessary members of staff are provided with their own secure login and password, and every computer regularly prompts users to change their password. - 19.10.
+Emails containing sensitive or confidential information are password-protected if there are unsecure servers between the sender and the recipient. - 19.11.
+Circular emails to parents are sent blind carbon copy (bcc), so email addresses are not disclosed to other recipients. - 19.12.
+When sending confidential information by fax, staff will always check that the recipient is correct before sending. - 19.13.
 Where personal information that could be considered private or confidential is taken off the premises, either in electronic or paper format, staff will take extra care to follow the same procedures for security, e.g. keeping devices under lock and key.
-The person taking the information from the school premises accepts full responsibility for the security of the data. - 18.14.
-Before sharing data, all staff members will ensure: - They are allowed to share it. - That adequate security is in place to protect it. - Who will receive the data has been outlined in a privacy notice. - 18.15.
+The person taking the information from the school premises accepts full responsibility for the security of the data. - 19.14.
+Before sharing data, all staff members will ensure: - They are allowed to share it. - That adequate security is in place to protect it.

+- Who will receive the data has been outlined in a privacy notice. - 19.15.
 Under no circumstances are visitors allowed access to confidential or personal information.
-Visitors to areas of the school containing sensitive information are supervised at all times. - 18.16.
+Visitors to areas of the school containing sensitive information are supervised at all times. - 19.16.
 The physical security of the school's buildings and storage systems, and access to them, is reviewed on a termly basis.
-If an increased risk in vandalism / burglary / theft is identified, extra measures to secure data storage will be put in place. - 18.17.
-Success Academy Trust and its schools takes its duties under the GDPR seriously and any unauthorised disclosure may result in disciplinary action. - 18.18.
+If an increased risk in vandalism / burglary / theft is identified, extra measures to secure data storage will be put in place. - 19.17.
+Success Academy Trust and its schools takes its duties under the GDPR seriously and any unauthorised disclosure may result in disciplinary action. - 19.18.
 The School Business Manager is responsible for continuity and recovery measures are in place to ensure the security of protected data.

-19. Publication of information
+20. Publication of information